ChordPro/chordpro/docs/content/ChordPro-Configuration-Format-Strings.md

 Metadata values passed on the command line [(`--meta`)](Using-ChordPro#meta) are always inserted first.

 If necessary, the special meaning of the characters `\`, `{`, `}`, and `|` can be escaped by preceding it a `\`.
 Note that in the configuration files the strings are JSON strings and each `\` must be doubled: `"\\{"` is an escaped `{`. `"\\\\"` is an escaped backslash.

+## Standard meta data

+The ChordPro reference implementation provides additional meta data:

+ * `songindex`: The index (serial number) of the song in the songbook.

+ * `page`: The starting page number of the song.

+ * `tuning`: The tuning of the instrument.
+Usually `"E2 A2 D3 G3 B3 E4"`.

+ * `instrument`: The name of the instrument.
+Usually `"Guitar, 6 strings, standard tuning"`.